IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_imported_certificate.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  description (False, str, None)
+  name (True, str, None)
-    An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.
+    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

-  private_key (False, str, None)
-    (Optional) The PEM-encoded private key to associate with the certificate.

-  intermediate (False, str, None)
-    (Optional) The PEM-encoded intermediate certificate to associate with the root certificate.

-  version_custom_metadata (False, dict, None)
-    The secret version metadata that a user can customize.

-  instance_id (True, str, None)
-    (Required for new resource) The ID of the Secrets Manager instance.

   secret_group_id (False, str, None)